safarinow-com/hapi-go-lucky/index.md

 HAPI provides an accommodation API with three simple end points Search, Book and Cancel.

 ## Testing Phase:
-All end point produce as close to live data as we can but don't worry they are in staging mode and no live bookings are made.
+All end point products are as close to live data as possible but don't worry they are in staging mode and no live bookings are made.

 ## Data Providers